 One day; in spite of anyone's strong objections to the contrary, our number will come up— at that time no matter who we are, or who we were, we will die; and it matters little how, or when, or where we depart.
 The world was getting along just fine without us before we arrived, and it will do just fine without us after we're gone.
 A supervisor once told me; "Cliff, don't ever think you can't be replaced."

 ● Ecc 8:9 . .
 All these things I observed; I noted all that went on under the sun, while men still had authority over men to treat them unjustly.

 Solomon's venue throughout the book of Ecclesiastes is "under the sun".
 It's important to always keep that in mind or risk getting the wrong impression from his sayings.
-His is not a book of inspired doctrine; but rather of inspired philosophy from the perspective of an earthy man rather than a heavenly man.
+His is not a book upon which to base a religion (unless of course yours is atheism or agnosticism) but rather of inspired philosophy from the perspective of an earthy man rather than a heavenly man.

 Soviet leader Joseph Stalin eliminated threats to his power through Purge Trials and widespread secret executions and persecution of his own fellow Soviet citizens.
 He left behind a legacy of repression and fear as well as industrial and military power.
 Stalin rid himself of all potential rivals in the party, first by having many of them condemned as deviationists, and later by ordering them executed.

 To ensure his position and to push forward "socialism in one country" he put the Soviet Union on a crash course of collectivization and industrialization.
 An estimated 25 million farmers were forced onto state farms.
 Collectivization alone killed as many as 14.5 million Soviet people, and Russia's agricultural output was reduced by 25 percent, according to some estimates.